loda-lang/loda-lang.github.io/install.markdown

 nav_order: 2
 ---

 The LODA command-line tool is available for Linux, macOS and Windows.
 To install it, follow the instuctions for your operating system below.

-If you are only interested in program mining, you can alternativly join the [LODA project on BOINC](https://boinc.loda-lang.org/loda/).
+If you are only interested in program mining, you can also join the [LODA project on BOINC](https://boinc.loda-lang.org/loda/) and skip the manual installation.

 # Linux and macOS

 Please make sure you have [git](https://git-scm.com/) installed.
-To download and install LODA, run the following command in a terminal:
+To download and install LODA, run this command:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/loda-lang/loda-cpp/main/install.sh)"